-- Reducing stress levels – Stress is a trigger for all sorts of health problems, and many vertigo-causing conditions are included.
-For example, migraines can occur when stress hormone levels quickly rise or fall within the body, so you can be on your way to vertigo and other symptoms both while you are stressed and when you finally get to relax.
+- Reducing stress levels – Stress is a trigger for all sorts of health problems, including many vertigo-causing conditions.
+For example, migraines can occur when stress hormone levels quickly rise or fall within the body.
+Therefore, you can be on your way to vertigo and other symptoms both while you under stress and when you finally get to relax.
 Positive stress coping mechanisms are a must because things like smoking and drinking to relieve stress can both make vertigo and other health problems worse.

 Upper Cervical Chiropractic May Help You Get to the Source of Vertigo

 One possible cause of vertigo that is usually overlooked is an upper cervical misalignment.
 The atlas is the top bone in the neck.
 It balances the skull, protects the brainstem, and helps to facilitate blood flow to the head.
 Even a slight misalignment can throw of the central nervous system and many other key bodily functions.
 Vertigo is just one of the many things that can occur.

 If you are suffering from recurring bouts of vertigo and it turns out that you have an atlas misalignment, correcting this underlying issue may provide lasting relief.
 For example, 80% of the patients in a case study became vertigo-free after the correction of their atlas misalignments.
 The other 20% of the participants in the case study also saw significant improvement.